jadelapuente/14jdelap.github.io/content/posts/python-decimal-module-performance-optimization.md

 What is *very* interesting about this comparison is that the old interpreter expects `__udivti3` to be provided by a dynamic library (since it's an unreferenced symbol) whereas the new interpreter already has it statically linked.

-### A dead end: inspecting the interpreter's dynamic libraries
+### A dead end: inspecting the binaries of the interpreter's dynamic libraries

 Since `__udivti3` is unreferenced the compiler will expect it at runtime.
 The question is: from where?